Robust computation of linear models by convex relaxation: Analysis of the Haystack Model

-The proof of Theorem~\ref{thm:gaussian-outliers} requires probability bounds on the permeance statistic $\Expr$, the linear structure statistic $\Strct$, and their spherical counterparts $\sExpr$ and $\sStrct$.
+The proof of Theorem~\ref{thm:gaussian-outliers} requires probability bounds on the permeance statistic $\Perm$ and the alignment statistic $\Align$.
 These bounds follow from tail inequalities for Gaussian and spherically distributed random vectors that we develop in the next two subsections.